radiantlogic-v8/documentation-new/documentation/configuration/identity-views/directory-namespace-overview.md

 ---
 title: Introduction to Directory Namespace
-description: Learn about the meaning of different icons used in the Directory Namespace.
+description: General introduction to namespace design and directory schema.
+Also learn about the meaning of different icons used in the Directory Namespace.
 ---

 ## Overview